 Is the Shanghai Food Tour with UnTour Food Tours worthy of a Shanghai Stopover?

 Our Shanghai Food Tour with UnTour Food Tours was a three-hour gastronomic experience.
 As we only had 24-hours in Shanghai, and we wanted to taste a variety of foods, we decided to join a food tour instead of venturing out on our own.
-I feel like the UnTour Food Tour definitely allowed us to understand the flavours of Shanghai and we attained a serious appreciation for Shanghai food culture in the limited time that we had in the city.
+I feel like the UnTour Food Tour definitely allowed us to understand the flavors of Shanghai and we attained a serious appreciation for Shanghai food culture in the limited time that we had in the city.
 The foods were also not so adventurous that young children would be nervous about tasting.
 Both C and D didn’t have to be coaxed to try any of the foods.
 Quite the opposite!
 They don’t understand why I don’t make these dishes for breakfast back home.
 Equally important, I didn’t have to worry about food safety thanks to the excellent safety record of UnTour Shanghai Food Tours.
 As an added bonus, we also learned a lot about the former French Concession of Shanghai.

 Disclosure: We were guests of Untour Food Tours during our time in Shanghai, China, however, all opinions remain our own.
 This post may contain compensated links.
 Find out more in our disclaimer.
 Wandering Wagars is a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for sites to earn advertising fees by advertising and linking to amazon.com, amazon.co.uk, amazon.ca.
 Amazon and the Amazon logo are trademarks of Amazon.com, Inc. or its affiliates.